Andrew Wilkow

-Andrew Steven Wilkow (born August 18, 1972) is a conservative political talk radio host on the Sirius XM Patriot channel on SIRIUS channel 125 and XM channel 125.
+Andrew Steven Wilkow (born August 18, 1972) is a conservative political talk radio host on the Sirius XM Patriot channel, specifically on SIRIUS channel 125 and XM channel 125.
 Until July 2006, Wilkow had been on WGY in Schenectady, New York, (weekday mornings) and WABC in New York City (Sunday mornings).
 Wilkow is also a contributor to the website Conservative Punk.
 He also has a television show on TheBlaze.

+Early career

 Wilkow was raised in the Long Island town of Bellmore, New York.
 Wilkow's interest in radio began during his freshman year of college at SUNY Delhi at the college's campus station, WDTU.
-After transferring from Delhi to a local community college where he obtained his associate degree, he finished his college education at the University of Florida, graduating in 1996 with a degree in Communications.
-While there, he held an air shift at that school's commercially run WRUF-FM and was a member of Sigma Alpha Mu fraternity.

 Before entering talk radio in 2002, he had stints as a disc jockey at WCLG-FM in Morgantown, West Virginia, (as "Andrew Steele") and at WMRQ in Hartford, Connecticut (as "Wilkow").
 Wilkow became a regular Sunday morning host at WABC while keeping his air shift at WMRQ.
 When WMRQ switched format from alternative rock to hip hop, he moved into talk radio full-time when he filled the 5-7 p.m. shift on WGY in October 2003.
 After becoming a ratings success, Wilkow moved to the 9-11:40 a.m. slot in May 2005, replacing Glenn Beck, when WGY wanted to clear the third hour of Sean Hannity.
 At WGY, Wilkow became known for being a vocal rival of the Democratic party in Albany.

 In June 2006, Wilkow announced his departure from both WGY and WABC in order to host a talk show on Sirius Satellite Radio; his last show on WGY was July 14, and his last show on WABC was on July 30.
 Since August 9, 2006, Wilkow has hosted his own program on the Sirius Patriot channel on Sirius Satellite radio, The Wilkow Majority.
 The advertising for the program claims it is rooted in "one thing and one thing only, and that is rational thought."

-On August 23, 2006, Wilkow returned to the airwaves of WABC, where he filled in for regular weekday host Mark Levin.
-On July 14, 2007 Wilkow married Brittany, the daughter of WABC program director, Phil Boyce.